The StarPoint Difference: Internal Investors

 An alignment of interest with a real estate sponsor is a minimum standard that investors should be looking for and what makes StarPoint stand out is that not only do the ‘traditional’ alignments of interest exist, as we will discuss in this article, but that ours go far deeper.

-At StarPoint our team members, the insiders who actively work on projects, underwrite them, manage them, and know everything there is to know about them, they also invest in our deals.
+At StarPoint Properties our team members, the insiders who actively work on projects, underwrite them, manage them, and know everything there is to know about them, also invest in our deals.

-There are typically at least several people involved in a real estate investment deal: limited partners (or passive investors), attorneys, contractors, lenders, appraisers and more.
-But the most significant of all of these are the sponsor team because it is they who know the most about a project, about the sponsor, and it is they whose efforts determine the ultimate success or otherwise of the project.
+There are typically at least several people involved in a commercial real estate investment deal: limited partners (or passive investors), attorneys, contractors, lenders, appraisers, and more.
+But the most significant of all of these is the sponsor team because it is they who know the most about a project, about the sponsor, and it is they whose efforts determine the ultimate success or otherwise of the project.